-That part of the electromagnetic spectrum lying between the far infrared and microwave region, corresponding to wavelengths between about 300 microns and 1 mm.
+The submillimeter band is that part of the electromagnetic spectrum lying between the far infrared and microwave region, corresponding to wavelengths between about 300 microns and 1 mm.
 The submillimeter band is particularly important in astronomy for making observations of objects which are are useful for finding out more about the early universe.
-Most of this astronomically important radiation is blocked by the Earth's atmosphere, so to combat this instruments must be placed on the ground at high altitude or in space.
+Most of this astronomically important radiation is blocked by Earth's atmosphere, so to combat this problem instruments must be placed on the ground at high altitude or in space.